 - Small Business Administration: Although the SBA is primarily known as an agency that gives loans to small businesses, it also certifies companies to be eligible to work on federal contracts.

-- National Gay & Lesbian Chamber of Commerce: The NGLCC grants its LGBT Business Enterprise designation to eligible business that are at least 51 percent owned by LGBT individuals.
+- National Gay & Lesbian Chamber of Commerce: The NGLCC grants its LGBT Business Enterprise designation to eligible business that is at least 51% owned by LGBT individuals.

 - Vets First: The Vets First Verification Program places the highest priority on service-disabled veteran-owned small businesses (SDVOSBs) and then veteran-owned small businesses (VOSBs) for Veterans Administration purchasing and procurement.

-- Disabled Veterans Business Alliance: Initially formed for disabled veteran-owned business enerprises (DVBEs) in the state of California, the DVBA helps DVBEs become officially certified nationwide and has helped increase the number of DVBE contracts with government agencies to 4 percent.
+- Disabled Veterans Business Alliance: Initially formed for disabled veteran-owned business enterprises (DVBEs) in the state of California, the DVBA helps DVBEs become officially certified nationwide and has helped increase the number of DVBE contracts with government agencies to 4%.

 - National Veteran Business Development Council: The NVBDC is the largest certifier of veteran-owned businesses (VOBs).

 - U.S. Business Leadership Network: The USBLN offers its Disability Supplier Diversity Program to certify disability-owned business enterprises and service-disabled veteran-owned business enterprises.

 - United States Hispanic Chamber of Commerce: The USHCC’s Hispanic Business Enterprise program “provides a national platform for Hispanic-owned companies that have scaled and grown beyond the scope of local chambers of commerce.”

 Check out each organization’s website for more information about certification.
 Requirements and costs vary by agency, but the time and expense are well worth it for suppliers looking to boost their profile—and draw more business—with supplier diversity programs.